Don’t Miss These Florence Hidden Gems

 The old Florence wall gate with cars driving through it

-These portions of the ancient Florence city wall are Florence hidden gems in plain site.
+These portions of the ancient Florence city wall are Florence’s “hidden gems” in plain sight.
 Photo.
 Plan, Ready, Go

 Borga San Frediano and Via Pisano